-All these badges come with links to simple page which explains users how to
+on a web page: All these badges come with links to simple page which explains users how to translate using Weblate:

 Get involved in Weblate!

 Hi, and thank you for your interest!

 Weblate is being translated using Weblate, a web tool designed to ease translating for both developers and translators.